Yahan Pyar Nahin Hai: Broadcast

 The series originally aired on Hum TV in Pakistan.
-It was also aired in India on the Zindagi TV channel, from 19 October to 29 November 2015.
+It was also aired in India on Zindagi, from 19 October to 29 November 2015.
 It reran on Hum 2 (closed down since) in 2012.

-Sound track
+Soundtrack

 The title track or OST is sung by Najam Sheraz.

 Track listing

+Critical reception

+Afreen Seher of The News International praised the positive mother-in-law and daughter-in-law relationship, and Faiza Iftikhar's "poignantly written" and "groundbreaking" script.
+Sadaf Haider of the DAWN Images praised the subverting of common stereotypes and presenting a positive, progressive character of a working woman.